Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

-Just as the name suggests, the test context is empty and if any of the getter functions are called, it will make sure to fail the test, which should be fine for now, since our piggy bank is not reading anything from the context.
+Just as the name suggests, the test context is empty and if any of the getter functions are called, it will make sure to fail the test, which should be fine for now since the piggy bank is not reading anything from the context.

 .. note::

-   As we will see later with the |ReceiveContextTest|_, these placeholders have setter functions, allowing us to partially specify the context.
+   As you will see later with the |ReceiveContextTest|_, these placeholders have setter functions, allowing us to partially specify the context.

-Now we can call ``piggy_init`` and get a result containing the initial state.
+Now you can call ``piggy_init`` and get a result containing the initial state.

 .. code-block:: rust

    let state_result = piggy_init(&ctx);

-First of all we want the test to fail, if our contract did not result in an initial state:
+First, you want the test to fail if the contract did not result in an initial state:

 .. code-block:: rust

        let state = state_result.expect("Contract initialization results in error.");

-Next we assert the state is correctly set to ``Intact``:
+Next you assert the state is correctly set to ``Intact``:

 .. code-block:: rust